bachvietdo01/bachvietdo01.github.io/_posts/2025-06-22-flow-matching-unguided-mnist.md

     torch.save(flow_model.state_dict(), "trained/mnist_unet_fm.pt")
 ```

-## Step 3: Generate Sample for the learned vector field by simulating ODE
+## Step 3: Generate sample for the learned vector field by simulating ODE

+We use the Euler method to simulate the ODE and note that it takes 1000 steps to generate a single sample.

 ```
 from ode import LearnedVectorFieldODE, EulerSimulator